New Hope Club: History

 New Hope Club's debut 4-song EP Welcome to the Club was released on Hollywood Records via Steady Records on 5 May 2017.
 The video for "Perfume" was released in January 2017, and the video for "Fixed" was released with their EP.
 The band spent 10 weeks on the Billboard Next Big Sound chart, peaking at number 5 on 16 September 2017.
 At the 2017 Teen Choice Awards, they were nominated for Choice Next Big Thing.

 The band released the fourth and final music video of their EP, for the song "Water", on 6 October 2017.

 A Christmas song called "Whoever He Is" was released along with a video on 1 December 2017.

 The band played their first ever headlining shows at the O2 Shepherd's Bush Empire, in London, on the 1st and 2 June 2018.
 These shows were sold out and supported by acts such as Max & Harvey and RoadTrip.

 In early 2018, they released the music video for their single "Start Over Again" and two songs from the “Early Man” movie soundtrack ("Good Day" and "Tiger Feet”).
 In the summer of the same year, they also released the music video for their song, "Medicine."
 This was their fastest music video to reach 1 million views on YouTube.
 In October 2018, they released their second EP Welcome to the Club Pt.
 2.

 They released the single "Permission" on 1 February 2019, and the single "Love Again" on 3 May 2019.

 In June 2022, they released the "Getting Better" and "Girl Who Does Both" multi-track single.

+Blake Richardson made his onscreen debut as Paul McCartney in Midas Man, a feature film about The Beatles' manager Brian Epstein.

+On 4 February 2025, the band announced they would be going on a hiatus.